vic-ma/howtodismantle.github.io/_posts/2024-08-14-Barcode-Bliss-Part-I-Integrating-ProGlove-Scanners-with-Peakboard.md

   - name: ProGloveTestCenter.pbmx
     url: /assets/2024-08-14/ProGloveTestCenter.pbmx
 ---
-ProGlove is new generation of barcode scanners integrated in a real glove which gives the user the easy way to scan a barcode without having to take a barcode scanner first and then put it back to the station after scan.
-The scanner is just always "at hand" and can be used right away.
-For all the reader who never saw it before, here's how it looks like:
+ProGlove creates next-generation barcode scanners that are integrated into a real glove, so the user can scan barcodes without having to pick up and put down a conventional barcode scanner.
+The scanner is always "at hand," and can be used at any time.
+For readers who've seen a ProGlove scanner before, here's what it looks like:

 ![image](/assets/2024-08-14/010.png)

-In this article we will cover the question how to configure the scanner and discuss ways to integrate the scan event in a Peakboard application.
-In the second part of this mini series, we go one step further and give the barcode scanner user feedback about the scan, e.g. if the scanned code was processed succesfully.
+In this article, we will discuss how to configure the scanner and integrate the scan event into a Peakboard application.
+In the second part of this mini-series, we will go one step further and give the barcode scanner user feedback about the scan, like if the scanned code was processed successfully.
 The feedback can be either a simple green or red light or even a small display on the scanner.
 The second article can be found [here](/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners.html).

 ## Configuration